-Maybe there’s a problem with the connectivity?
+Maybe there’s a problem with the connection?
 Maybe I should check back later?
 I sat in my car thinking about what the best plan of action would be… and then I decided to read the screen.
 (Who needs to read the screen?
-We all know what’s supposed to happen… so much so, that I was able to use an ATM machine entirely in the Icelandic language once.)
+We all know what’s supposed to happen… right?
+Once, I was even able to use an ATM machine entirely in the Icelandic language just because I knew the pattern.)

 PLEASE TAKE YOUR CARD TO DISPENSE FUNDS, it said.

 This is one of the simplest and greatest examples of poka-yoke (or “mistake-proofing”) I’ve ever seen.
 I had to take my card out and put it away before I could get my money!
-I was highly motivated to get the money (I mean, that’s the specific thing I came to the ATM to get) so of course I’m going to do whatever is required to accomplish my goal.
-The machine was forcing me to take my card — preventing the mistake of me accidentally leaving my card in the machine — which could be problematic for both me and the bank.
+I was highly motivated to get my money (I mean, that’s the specific thing I came to the ATM to get).
+Of course I’m going to do what you want, ATM!
+The machine forced me to take my card — and prevented me from accidentally leaving my card in the machine.
+This could be problematic for both me and the bank.

 Why have I never seen this before?
 Why don’t other ATMs do this?
-I went on an intellectual fishing expedition and found out that no, the idea is not new… Lockton et al. (2010) described it like this:
+I went on an intellectual fishing expedition and found out that no, the idea is not new… Lockton et al. (2010) said:

 The obvious design solution was, as Chung and Byrne (2008) put it, “to place the hanging postcompletion action ‘on the critical path’ to reduce or eliminate [its] omission” and this is what the majority of current ATMs feature (Freed and Remington, 2000): an interlock forcing function (Norman, 1988) or control poka-yoke (Shingo, 1986), requiring the user to remove the card before the cash is dispensed.
 Zimmerman and Bridger (2000) found that a ‘card-returned-then-cash-dispensed’ ATM dialogue design was at least 22% more efficient (in withdrawal time) and resulted in 100% fewer lost cards (i.e. none) compared with a ‘cash-dispensed-then-card-returned’ dialogue design.